 Your baby's hands are busy, putting objects in and out of containers and banging them together.
 You don't need to invest in a drum set yet.
 Just about anything safe will work, including pots and pans, plastic containers and wooden spoons, and egg cartons.

 Tries to imitate scribbling

-Your baby has made her first scribbles -- some marks on a piece of paper!
+Your baby has made her first scribbles – hopefully some marks on a piece of paper and not the wall!
 She's imitating what her parents and older siblings do.
 Encourage her to doodle on the sidewalk with thick sidewalk chalk.
 Or set her up to scribble with fat, sturdy crayons and thick paper.

 Uses body language to communicate and may respond to "no"

 Though he isn't using words yet, your baby uses his body to talk.
 He points to things and may nod his head "yes" or "no." He may pause when you say "No!" and "Uh-oh."
 He may wave "bye bye."
 Help him learn words with rhymes, songs, and books.
 Name objects for him often.

 May say “dada” or other strings of sounds to imitate words